What Are You Really Paying An Estate Agent For?

 One of the main reasons for this is the length of time everything takes.
 Keeping the attention of buyers and sellers during this time, whilst pushing conveyancing solicitors and the several other associated professionals in the right direction, plus keeping timeframes to an absolute minimum in order to reach Exchange is a tall order.

 If the sale falls through, then it is the buyer and seller who pick up the pieces.
-The extra often notional amount of money on agents’ fees, will mean that your transaction gets over the line first time and on time.
+The extra often notional amount of money on estate agents’ fees, will mean that your transaction gets over the line first time and on time.